 For most people, buying a watch is as simple as walking into Walmart, picking up whatever is affordable, and slapping it on their wrist.
 If you actually care about what you’re wearing, or if you want something that is a little fancier, it’s a lot more complicated than that, and newer watch enthusiasts might have a hard time figuring it all out.

 That’s the purpose behind this guide.
-We know that it can be difficult to tell which watches are which, and we want to help.
+We know that it can be difficult to tell which watches are which, and we want to help give you the best start in your search.
 The next few sections will go over the basic features of a watch, and they should teach you more than you need to know to delve into the world of watches.

 A watch’s movement style is how it keeps time.
 There are three main movement systems that are used, and each one has its own pros and cons.

 Quartz is the most common type of movement system in modern watches.
 It’s also the most affordable.
-Watches that use quartz to keep track of time are battery operated.
+Watches that use quartz to keep track of time are battery-operated.
 The battery sends a quick jolt of electricity through a tiny piece of quartz, and it causes the quartz to vibrate.
-The vibrations are then measured, and the second hand moves along the face of the watch.
+The vibrations are then measured, and the second-hand is made to move along the face of the watch.

 Mechanical watches are the ones that you have to wind up every once in a while.
 They’re not as accurate as quartz watches, and they often add or lose track of time by a few seconds.
 A mechanical watch’s accuracy has a lot to do with how much effort was put into making it.
 The inner mechanisms are extremely intricate, and they have to be made properly.

 Automatic watches are almost exactly the same as mechanical watches.
 The only difference is that they wind themselves when you move around.
 They’re not as accurate as mechanical watches or quartz watches, but the difference is very subtle.
-If you read the section that covered mechanical watches, there isn’t much more to talk about.
-They have the same pros and cons.
+If you already read the section covering mechanical watches, there isn’t much more to talk about here.
+They have just about the same pros and cons.
 You just don’t have to wind automatics.

 The materials used in a watch’s visible parts are just as important as its inner mechanisms.
 They protect those inner mechanisms, and they impact how comfortable and durable a watch is.